 Mrs. John grew up in Victoria, Australia and currently resides in New York City with her husband and two children.

-Mr Patrick Loftus-Hill
+Mr Patrick Loftus-Hills

-Partner and Managing Director Moelis & company, New York.
+Partner and Managing Director Moelis & Company, New York.

 Alumni: Xavier College Melbourne; Monash University

 Patrick grew up in country Western Australia and Melbourne and graduated in Science and Law from Monash University in 1990.
 He joined Blake Dawson Waldron (now Ashurst) the following year and in 1994 joined the legal department of BHP.
 In 1998 he joined Macquarie Bank in Sydney as an investment banker before moving to UBS in 2000.
 He transferred with UBS to New York in 2004 and to Hong Kong in 2007 before returning to New York in 2011 when he joined Moelis & Company.

 Patrick is focused on mergers and acquisitions in the metals and mining industry globally and has been involved in most of the significant metals and mining mergers to occur in the industry in the past 20 years.

 Patrick is currently a Partner and Managing Director at Moelis & Company, is the Chair of the Monash Global Leaders Network Advisory Committee and Co-Chair of the US Friends of the Australian Chamber Orchestra.
 Patrick and his husband live in New York.

 Dean Richard Southby